Comment on page

 cdto navigate into them if needed.

-To see how much space you have, use the command
+To see how much space in your directories, use the command

 Files not accessed for 30 days may be deleted from your scratch directory.
 This is because scratch is high performance space.
 The fuller scratch is, the worse the read/write performance.
 Use ~/data for files you need to keep long term.